mariana-stefani/portfolio/README.md

 * **Result:** Both tests have passed.

 ## Note for the assessor
-In order to test the CRUDs functionalities:
+To to test the CRUDs functionalities:

 | **URL**                                              | **Username** | **Password** |
 |------------------------------------------------------|--------------|--------------|